 Initially, I tried to hide what was happening to me from my daughter.
 But I realised that she needed to know.
 When I explained things in small pieces she coped well. – Karen

-- There is more information in the My Journey Kit Information Guide about talking to children.
-Optional resources for children are available when you order your My Journey Kit.
+- There is more information in BCNA's My Journey about talking to children.

 - The Medikidz comic helps explain breast cancer through comic book adventures for eight to 12 year olds.
 It is available to order here.

 - Communicate with members of our Online Network.
 They may be able to share their experience of telling their children about breast cancer.